 - Sports equipment

-A YKK factory site in Macon, Ga., produces 7 million zippers a day, in a total of 1,500 styles in more than 427 standard colors.
+A YKK factory site in Macon, Georgia, produces more than 5 million zippers a day, in 1,500 styles in 427 standard colors.
 It's the largest zipper factory in the world.
 The Macon site produces its own brass to make the teeth and slider parts of a zipper.
 The same factory also produces and dyes the yarn that is woven into the fabric portion of a zipper.
-And YKK also produces the machines that make the zippers!
 YKK has leveraged its knowledge of working with metals to form an aluminum building products division that now accounts for two-thirds of YKK's worldwide sales.